 Inside the cave – Tulum Cenotes

-Cenote Oxman is another one of my favorite Cenotes in Yucatan and it is not to be missed during your visit!
-Featuring an enormous sinkhole with hanging vines, an epic rope swing and a natural freshwater pool, Oxman Cenote makes for an epic half-day adventure from Valladolid.
+Cenote Oxman is another one of my favorite Cenotes near Tulum and it is not to be missed during your visit!
+Featuring an enormous sinkhole with hanging vines, an epic rope swing, and a natural freshwater pool, Oxman Cenote makes for an epic half-day adventure from Valladolid.

 It’s a short 15-minute drive or a 40-minute bike ride from the center of Valladolid to reach Oxman Cenote.
 If you are driving or riding your bike, make sure to come from the highway because if you take the shortcut through the farmland you will have to ride through some unpaved and rocky dirt roads.

 The entrance fee at this Tulum Cenote is 80 MXN.

 Cenote Oxman opening hours are from 8:00 am to 6:00 pm – 7 days a week.

 I best recommend arriving early in the day to Cenote Oxman to avoid the crowds.
 You will also be able to take the best photos early in the morning before the sun hits the water inside as this tends to make it glary.

 Once you make your way down the staircase, you’ll end up inside the sinkhole to what resembles an amphitheater that looks straight out into the Cenote Tulum.

 The highlight at Cenote Oxman is without a doubt the rope swing.
 In fact, I didn’t see a rope swing in any of the other Tulum Cenotes that I went to.
 The rope swing is adequate for young and old, although the shorter kids had to be lifted up in order to reach the rope.
 But everyone that made the plunge into the water, climbed quickly back up the stairs and did it over and over again.